AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ![b5d8968b12ec2a26016e346015f61761](https://user-images.githubusercontent.com/26776439/102488772-7cd25b00-4064-11eb-9c99-01f4c83f51e9.png)
 ## CJBlasts

-This project is an online portfolio I created for my son Cillian Maher who is an aspiring and budding youtuber that provides content such as animation shorts on his channel.
+This project is an online portfolio I have created for my son Cillian Maher, who is an aspiring and budding youtuber  providing content such as animation shorts on his channel.
 He has requested myself to give him an online presence.
-This project is also a Milestone one project which is to be a static front end website built by using html css and front end technologies I have learnt while studying Software Development at the Code Insititue.
+This project is also a Milestone one project, which is to be a static front end website built by using html, css and front end technologies I have learned while studying Software Development at the Code Insititue.

-This project will contain a homepage with navigational links to other pages of the site which will inculde a art page that will shocase his upcoming artwork, a video gallery page to shocase his video's past and upcoming works a contact page where users can get in touch and also a link where the client sells his own merchandise.
+This project will contain a homepage with navigational links to other pages of the site which will include an art page that will showcase his upcoming artwork, a video gallery page to showcase his video's past and upcoming works and a contact page where users can get in touch, and also a link where the client sells his own merchandise.

 [Visit the live project here](https://andrewcolinmaher.github.io/)